The Oberly Award was established in 1923 in memory of Eunice Rockwood

 Information Network, the Agway Foundation, Associates of the National

-Agricultural Library, the Council on Botanical and Horticultural Libraries,
+Agricultural Library, the Counsel on Botanical and Horticultural

-Eligibility: English-language bibliographies in the field of Agriculture or
+Eligibility: English-language bibliographies in the field of agriculture

-a related science published during the two year period preceding the year in
+or a related science compiled during the two year period preceding the

 Criteria: Bibliographies submitted for award consideration are judged on